NexusMutual/docs/docs/overview/cover-products/excess-cover.md

 Currently, Nexus Mutual provides [Sherlock](https://www.sherlock.xyz/), auditing and smart contract coverage protocol, with Excess Cover (a.k.a., Sherlock Quota Share Cover).
 For more information, read the full terms and conditions of [Nexus Mutual’s Sherlock Excess Cover](https://api.nexusmutual.io/ipfs/QmbQAsbisyGK6i1to4d85SqE2f2e98PsXHAuSzrprpsYe8).

-Nexus Mutual’s claims assessors use this cover wording as a reference when considering any claim.
+Nexus Mutual’s claim assessors use this cover wording as a reference when considering any claim.

 ### Proof of loss